aali195/retain/README.md

 ## Running Locally
 - Clone the repo and install the dependencies using pipenv

+- Install and setup PostgreSQL to work with Django

+- Generate a Django secret key and setup base directory

 - Run the Django server and check port 8000 for the homepage

 ## Acknowledgements